justkolesov/NOTBarycenters/README.md

 ## Pre-requisites
 The implementation is GPU-based.
 Single GPU GTX 1080 ti is enough to run each particular experiment.
 We tested the code with `torch==2.1.1+cu121`.
 The code might not run as intended in older/newer `torch` versions.
 Versions of other libraries are specified in `requirements.txt`.
+Pre-trained models for maps and potentials are located [here](https://disk.yandex.ru/client/disk/NOTBarycenters).

 ## Repository structure